lozzyiech/GodotLingo/README.md

 - A clean, intuitive web interface for managing translations.
 - Support for Godot’s native localization formats.
-- Smart suggestions using optional AI or machine translation (e.g. DeepL, Google Translate).
-- Fast export/import to sync with your Godot project.
-- Future support for team collaboration and versioning.

-No more switching between text editors, spreadsheets, and the engine.
-Just upload, translate, and download — all in one place.

 ## 💡 Features (Coming Soon)

 - Upload and parse `.csv` localization files.
 - Edit translations in a tabular, spreadsheet-like UI.
-- View context (e.g. message IDs) to avoid ambiguous translations.
 - Export localized files ready for Godot.
-- Optional integration with translation APIs (opt-in, privacy-first).
-- Planned: Godot Editor plugin for direct sync.

-## 🌱 Open & Community-Driven

-GodotLingo is built for the Godot community, by the Godot community.
-The project is open-source and welcomes contributions in:
-- Frontend & backend development
-- UX/UI design
-- Localization testing
-- Documentation & tutorials

 ## 📄 License